 Once you come to know that you have type 1 diabetes, initially it is a shocking news.
 But you can get over it pretty soon if you know exactly what to do.
 Following simple steps to modify your life style can do wonders to control your diabetes.

-2. Diet plan: Type 1 diabetics should eat a well-balanced healthy diet rich in protein, vitamins and minerals, low in saturated fat and carbohydrates.
+Type 1 diabetics should eat a well-balanced healthy diet rich in protein, vitamins, and minerals, low in saturated fat and carbohydrates.
 They should take frequent small meals 5-6 times a day to prevent hypoglycemia (low blood sugar).
-Total calories should be 1500-200 calories depending on age, height and physical activity of the patient.
-Diet chart is available in food and fitness section of this website.
+Total calories should be 1500-200 calories depending on the age, height, and physical activity of the patient.
+A Diet chart is available in the food and fitness section of this website.